Sign Up for a Free Account

 Key points

-• There is some overlap in the clinical phenotype of patients who have auto-antibodies against myelin oligodendrocyte glycoprotein (anti-MOG) and those with AQP4 antibodies, but these are distinct pathophysiological and clinical entities.
+• There is some overlap in the clinical phenotype of patients who have auto-antibodies against myelin oligodendrocyte glycoprotein (anti-MOG) and those with anti-AQP4 antibodies, but these are distinct pathophysiological and clinical entities.

-• Aggressive treatment at the onset of a relapse, including steroids, plasma exchange, and early initiation of prophylactic therapy leads to better recovery and lower long-term disability for patients with neuromyelitis optica spectrum disorder.
+• Aggressive treatment at the onset of a relapse, including steroids, plasma exchange, and early initiation of prophylactic therapy, leads to better recovery and mitigation of long-term disability in patients with neuromyelitis optica spectrum disorder.

 • Pregnancy is an important consideration when treating women with neuromyelitis optica spectrum disorder.
-Unlike multiple sclerosis, disease activity does not decrease during pregnancy and can leave women with severe disability.
-Treatment approach should be individualized.
+Unlike multiple sclerosis, disease activity does not decrease during pregnancy, and relapses during pregnancy can lead to severe disability if prompt, acute treatment is not initiated.

 Historical note and terminology